- Need Help?

 Washington State Department of Financial Institutions (DFI).
 Find a credit counselor to help you.

-Bureau of Consumer Financial Protection (CFPB) Know your rights and take action.
+Consumer Financial Protection Bureau (CFPB) Know your rights and take action.

 What is the best way to negotiate a settlement with a debt collector?

 Before negotiating a settlement with a debt collector, learn about the debt and plan for making a realistic proposal.
-The Bureau of Consumer Financial Protection (CFPB) suggests a three-step approach:
+The Consumer Financial Protection Bureau (CFPB) suggests a three-step approach:

 Learn more about negotiating a settlement from the CFPB.